skyscrapers/terraform-opensearch/README.md

   - If you just want to keep the bucket, you can remove it from the terraform state and manage it outside the module: `terraform state rm aws_s3_bucket.snapshot[0]`
 - The IAM role for taking snapshots has been renamed.
 If you want to keep the old role too, you should remove it from the terraform state: `terraform state rm module.registrations.aws_iam_role.role[0]`
   - Otherwise just let it destroy the old role and it will create a new one

+Also note that some default values for variables has beem changed, mostly related to encryption.
+If this triggers an unwanted change, you can override this by explicitly setting the variable with it's old value.